 The Park is centrally located to enjoy Mid-Wales and the beautiful countryside it has to offer.

 The small town of Llanfair Caereinion, the heart of Montgomeryshire's Banwy Valley, is only a short drive away.
-Built upon the site of an old Roman fort, here you can stock up on all the essentials from the local SPAR, convenience store, Banwy Bakery and Pandy Butchers.
+Built upon the site of an old Roman fort, here you can stock up on all the essentials from the local SPAR, convenience store and Pandy Butchers.

 You can also find a local bus service that will take you into Welshpool.
 A bus to Oswestry also runs twice a week.

-There is an abundance of local places to eat and drink such as The Red Lion, The Black Lion and The Goat Hotel.
+There is planty of local places to eat and drink such as The Red Lion, The Black Lion and The Goat Hotel.

 The market town of Welshpool lies about 7 miles away from Oakwood Valley.
-Here you'll find a variety of supermarkets, shops and leisure facilities.
+Here you'll find a variety of supermarkets, pubs, restaurants, shops and leisure facilities.
 Highlights include: